-Installing packaged PHP on SUSE gives cron jobs, Composer runs, deployment hooks, and one-off maintenance scripts a supported interpreter without forcing Apache or PHP-FPM into the first install.
-That keeps the initial runtime small and leaves updates, security fixes, and later module changes on the normal zypper path.
+Installing packaged PHP on SUSE gives cron jobs, Composer runs, deployment hooks, and maintenance scripts a supported command-line interpreter without forcing Apache or PHP-FPM into the first install.
+That keeps the first runtime small while leaving updates, security fixes, and later module changes on the normal zypper path.

-On current openSUSE and SUSE Linux Enterprise branches, the current PHP 8 packages used here are published through the official openSUSE Build Service devel:languages:php project.
-The shared php8 package underpins the runtime, php8-cli adds the shell interpreter, and web-facing SAPIs and extensions stay split into separate RPMs such as php8-fpm, apache2-mod_php8, php8-mysql, and php8-zip.
+The current PHP 8 packages used here come from the official openSUSE Build Service devel:languages:php project.
+The shared php8 package underpins the runtime, php8-cli adds the shell interpreter, and web-facing SAPIs or extensions stay split into separate RPMs such as php8-fpm, apache2-mod_php8, php8-mysql, and php8-zip.

 The repository label is branch-specific, so the add-repo step must use the exact string published for the host.
-Current official repo files include labels such as openSUSE_Leap_15.6, 15.7, openSUSE_Tumbleweed, and SLE_15_SP6, and current Leap 15.6 package checks on aarch64 can return only srcpackage rows instead of installable binaries.
-Confirm the branch label and architecture before relying on the same package set across every SUSE system.
+Current official repo labels include openSUSE_Leap_15.6, 15.7, 16.0, openSUSE_Tumbleweed, and SLE_15_SP6.
+Package availability also depends on CPU architecture; a fresh Leap 15.6 aarch64 check did not return an installable php8-cli package from this repository, while the same check on x86_64 did.

 Steps to install PHP on SUSE: